capstanlqc/ttt_docs/docs/tech/xls2tmx.md

 ### Multilingual input

-If the spreadsheet contains many language pairs, then it's more efficient to use [this script](https://github.com/capstanlqc/convert-multilingual-xlsx2tmx)
+If the spreadsheet contains many language pairs, then it's more efficient to use [this script](https://github.com/capstanlqc/convert-multilingual-xlsx2tmx).

-In this case, attention must be paid to the configuration (either `config.json` or the first worksheet, called `config`, in the spreadsheet -- example provided [here](https://github.com/capstanlqc/convert-multilingual-xlsx2tmx/blob/master/data/multilingual_tmwb_template.xlsx).
+In this case, attention must be paid to the configuration (either with a `config.json` file or in the first worksheet, called `config`, of the spreadsheet -- example provided [here](https://github.com/capstanlqc/convert-multilingual-xlsx2tmx/blob/master/data/multilingual_tmwb_template.xlsx)).